 Revelstoke was founded in the 1880s when the Canadian Pacific Railway (CPR) was built.
 At its onset, the town relied heavily on mining.
 Its early mining town beginnings are still very apparent when strolling through town today.

 Though Revelstoke was built on mining and railway, it’s now most well known for its epic powder dumps at Revelstoke Mountain Resort and mountain biking in the summer.

 The Best Things to Do in Revelstoke in the Winter

 Ski/Snowboard at Revelstoke Mountain Resort

-It has a reputation that proceeds itself for amazing freeride terrain, tree skiing, and legendary powder.
-A large portion of this resort was previously only accessible via cat skis until the 2007/2008 season when a gondola and two fast chairlifts were added.
+It has a reputation that proceeds itself for outstanding freeride terrain, tree skiing, and legendary powder.
+A large portion of this resort was previously only accessible via cat skis until the 2007/2008 season, when a gondola and two fast chairlifts were added.

 Go Sledding (Snowmobiling)

-Snowmobiling or “sledding” is what it’s nicknamed in Canada is one of the best things to do in Revelstoke in the winter.
+Snowmobiling, or “sledding” is what it’s nicknamed in Canada, is one of the best things to do in Revelstoke in the winter.
 Revelstoke gets hammered with snow, which creates perfect conditions for sledding.
-Revy is actually often referred to as the “epicenter of mountain sledding.”
+Revy is often referred to as the “epicenter of mountain sledding.”